 At home, we are left with our thoughts.
 And, if we’re lucky, reruns of CSI Miami.

 Of all my thoughts about home lately, the ones I recall the most are the cries of the terminally ill.

 Since hospitals remain dismal places, with air that smells like corrugated cabbage and corridors washed down with printed leaflets and bleach, the first hearing of such a statement sounds like a perfectly sensible idea.

-Yet it’s a desire that delves deeper than that.
+Yet it delves deeper than that.
 A desire to reach home even when it is hours and days away with a painful path to get there and an uncertain welcome at the end.